m-cat/Descent/README.md

 Descent is a work-in-progress [roguelike](http://en.wikipedia.org/wiki/Roguelike) game.
 It will differ from most convential roguelikes by foregoing archaic and dated gameplay and instead offering an intuitive and user-friendly experience.

-##Current State (3-14-2014)
+##Current State (3-15-2014)

-Took block information out into a config file.
-Made some performance enhancements.
-Messed around with the colors of visible and nonvisible areas.
+Made a lot of progress on the inventory system.
+You can now scroll through the inventory to drop or wield specific items.

+Added a rat as the first enemy.
+Still need to work on AI.

+Nice-looking line-wrapping message system completed.

+Some visual improvements were made.

 ###To Do

 ####General

+- Equipment screen

-- Add enemies
+- Enemy AI

-- Implement weapon wielding, test with pickax.
-Have walls drop gems with low chance when mined.
+- Have walls drop gems with low chance when mined.

 - Add dungeon generation